Role

 Dating apps reward performance.
 The manosphere sells dominance.
 Neither actually builds confidence.
 As part of a graduate program in Strategic Communication Design, our six-person team took on a real client with a real question: how do you help young men get out of isolation without making them feel like a project?
 That became Ace.

 I served as Brand and UX Strategist on the team.
-I wrote the creative brief, defined the brand positioning, built the voice and personality system, and co-developed the user flow from onboarding through challenge completion and reflection.
+I wrote the creative brief, defined the brand positioning, built the voice and personality system, and developed the brand book that guided the user flows from onboarding through challenge completion and reflection.

 The Challenge